ServiceNowEvents/Guidebook-Tools-Setup-Guide/README.md

 1. Select "Push".
 An idicator should load that it is uploading.
 1. To verify success, swtich over to GitHub an laod up the guide repository.
 Ensure that your changes are there.

-## Lists
-While Markdown supports nesting ordered and un-ordered lists, please avoid using nested lists in your guide book.
-This is to avoid conflicts with how we style (or rather, don't) nested lists on the Developer Portal.

-1. Use numbered lists for task steps
-1. You don't have to manually number each step

-    But sometimes you need paragraphs between steps.
-In those cases, indent your paragraphs with a tab.

-    Multiple paragraphs are OK too.

-1. And markdown will pick up numbering where you left off.

-# Images
-## General

-## Using Paste Image in Visual Studio Code

-Link to howto documentation here:

-# Help!

-Office Hours once again